‘They were not signalled to stop,’ claim families of two survivors of the Nagaland army firing

 Staff at the hospital said, “The two were left at the hospital early on Sunday morning.
 Their address and identity was not known and many suspected that they were insurgents.”

-However, according to the hospital superintendent, Prasanta Dihingia, they were admitted at 1 pm on Sunday, after being treated at the Sonari Civil Hospital, close to the Assam-Nagaland border.
+According to the hospital superintendent, Prasanta Dihingia, they were admitted at 1 am on Sunday, after being treated at the Sonari Civil Hospital, close to the Assam-Nagaland border.
 “Both army and police were present at the hospital when they were being admitted,” he said.

 Dihingia said that Sheiwang was recovering but Yeiwang was still critical and went into surgery on Tuesday evening.
 “Yeihwang had received injuries in his scalp and near his eye,” he said.
 “Sheiwang was hurt in his chest and elbow.
 Both have received bullet injuries.”